James D. Pettit: Nomination and confirmation

 Pettit was sworn in as U.S. Ambassador to the Republic of Moldova on January 16, 2015.
 He presented his credentials to President Nicolae Timofti on January 30, 2015.

 Tenure

 In 2018 Pettit announced support the United States would provide Moldova in economic development as Moldova embraced government reforms and sought to eliminate corruption.
 The country has been known as a money laundering haven.

-Controversies

-Pettit has commented on Moldova–Romania relations, noting that Moldova has its own history as well as independence since 1991.
-His remarks were taken negatively by those supporting the unification of Romania and Moldova.
-Pettit, in remarks celebrating the 25th anniversary of Moldovan independence, said Moldova should "remain a sovereign, independent state".

 Personal life

 In 1981 Pettit married Nancy Bikoff Pettit, former U.S. Ambassador to the Republic of Latvia.
 The couple have two grown children.
 In addition to English he speaks Russian, Spanish, German, Mandarin Chinese, and Romanian.